FabricMC/fabric-docs/versions/1.21.8/develop/entities/damage-types.md

 ### Accessing Damage Types Through Code {#accessing-damage-types-through-code}

-When we need to access our custom damage type through code, we will use it's `RegistryKey` to build an instance of `DamageSource`.
+When we need to access our custom damage type through code, we will use it's `ResourceKey` to build an instance of `DamageSource`.

-The `RegistryKey` can be obtained as follows:
+The `ResourceKey` can be obtained as follows:

 @[code lang=java transcludeWith=:::1](@/reference/1.21.8/src/main/java/com/example/docs/damage/FabricDocsReferenceDamageTypes.java)